 Fish and Wildlife Service.
-72 The FWS would receive \$132.4 million under the request out of a total of \$216 million for DOI.
+94 The FWS would receive \$132.4 million under the request out of a total of \$216 million for DOI.
 Funds would be available for cleanup and repair of 61 national wildlife refuges in the Southeast that were damaged by the 2005 Gulf Coast hurricanes.
 According to a December 2, 2005 memorandum from FWS, the 2005 Gulf Coast hurricanes caused \$147.9 million in damages and recovery costs to National Wildlife Refuges, National Fish Hatcheries, and agency offices in two agency regions.
 Of the total, \$12.5 million was due to the costs of initial response and recovery.
 Of the remaining \$135.4 million, \$61 million was for priority damages.
 The FY2007 FWS Budget Justification (p.
 154) would cut total Refuge Operations and Maintenance by \$5.7 million, a figure that does not include the FY2006 supplemental construction funding for refuges.
 The FY2007 Construction request (p.
 389-432) for FWS proposes a decrease in funding from \$45.9 million to \$19.7 million.
 Moreover, the regular Construction request includes no proposals for the Gulf Coast states most heavily affected by the three hurricanes, though funds are specified for projects in other regions or states.
 The data suggest that the February 16, 2006 emergency supplemental request may be viewed as a partial replacement for funds that would normally be requested in the regular budget process.

 Other DOI Activities.
 The request includes \$58.4 million for the National Park Service (NPS), \$15 million for the Minerals Management Service (MMS), and \$10.2 million for the United States Geological Survey (USGS).
-The NPS funds would include \$55.4 million for cleanup and repair of 12 national parks damaged by the 2005 Gulf Coast hurricanes, and \$3 million for the Historic Preservation Fund for assistance to states in the Southeast for the repair and restoration of historic structures.
+The NPS funds would include \$55.4 million for cleanup and repair of 12 national parks damaged by the 2005 Gulf Coast hurricanes, and \$3 million for the Historic Preservation Fund (HPF) for assistance to State Historic Preservation Offices in the Southeast.
+While the House approved the request for HPF, the Senate Committee added \$80 million, to be allocated to a grant program for repair of historic structures damaged by Hurricanes Katrina and Rita.
 The MMS funds would be used for relocation expenses related to the temporary move of the MMS regional office from Louisiana to Texas.
-The USGS funds would be for additional facility and equipment repair at USGS sites located in the Southeast that were damaged by the 2005 Gulf Coast hurricanes.

-72 Prepared by Lynne Corn, Specialist in Natural Resources.
+94 Prepared by M. Lynne Corn, Specialist in Natural Resources.